 How they eat can vary as well.
-As to whether they eat with their hands, chop-sticks, or cutlery as we are used to.
+Some cultures eat with their hands, others use chopsticks, or they use cutlery as we are used to.

 Food is such an important part of the culture of where you are traveling to, it is important to fully dive in and experience it as a local would.

 1. Mohinga (Fish Soup)

 2. Shan Noodles

 Another super popular dish all throughout Myanmar.
 Even though this dish comes from the Shan region of Myanmar, it is widely eaten throughout the whole country.

 This was another brothy noodle dish that I ate almost every day throughout my time in Myanmar.

 It can be served with or without meat and is served for breakfast, but locals tend to eat this one all day long.